9 Things to Do in Hoi An on Your Next Trip!

 2. Ride a bicycle to temples, rice paddies and the beach

 One of the things I loved about traveling with family was that I was able to see Southeast Asia through the eyes of two people who had never set foot here before.
-Things like rice paddies, Buddhist temples and water buffalos (and their egret bird friends!), are all familiar sights to me, but these things are so new to them!
+Things like rice paddies, Buddhist temples and water buffalos (and their egret bird friends!) are all familiar sights to me, but these things are so new to them!

-That’s part of why I was so excited to take a free bicycle from our hotel (cycling is big in Hoi An) to bike along the town’s emerald green rice paddies to the beach.
+That’s part of why I was so excited to take a free bicycle from our hotel (cycling is big in Hoi An) to bike along the town’s emerald-green rice paddies to the beach.
 To be honest, I’ve not ridden a bike for an embarrassingly long time and I was nervous that I would just tip right over.
 (It came close to happening.)
-But I guess what they say is true: you never do forget.
+But I guess what they say is true: you never forget.

 My sister and I biked to beautiful temples, glimpsed rice paddies and baby water buffalos, and saw everyday street scenes on our way to the beach – and loved every minute of it.

 While the main road heading to An Bang Beach from Hoi An is busy, and not quite as atmospheric as I would have liked, it’s mellow compared to the streets of Ho Chi Minh City.
 There’s literally a bike lane, so for anyone who’s nervous, you’ll be just fine!
-You can also veer off the main road on to little dirt paths and bike around the rice paddies which is pretty cool.
+You can also veer off the main road onto little dirt paths and bike around the rice paddies, which is pretty cool.

 3. Take a dip at An Bang Beach

-After biking around for a couple of hours, we landed at An Bang Beach (probably one of the more well-known beaches in Hoi An) and met up with our mom.
+After biking around for a couple of hours, we landed at An Bang Beach (another one of the top Hoi An attractions) and met up with our mom.
 We were super ready to take a dip and drink a beer so we took a walk to the northern end of the beach and just kind of plopped ourselves down on some lounge chairs.
-What can I say, the place had beer and we were thirsty.
-Plus, the lounge chairs were free with the purchase of a drink or food.
-What’s not to love?

 I’ve been to a lot of beaches in Vietnam and from my experience tides can be strong and vary wildly based on the season.
 We traveled in early April and the waves and current were strong.
-We went far enough in to cool ourselves off but didn’t dare to actually swim (and we’re from San Diego, California), so we’re no strangers to big waves and currents.
-But, it was lovely all the same!
-I’m sure in some months the ocean is perfectly calm.
-Either way, the beach was gorgeous – it actually looks a lot like San Diego’s beaches.

 4. Sample Hoi An’s famous dishes